-Geneviève Dubois-Flynn is the Manager of Ethics at the Canadian Institutes of Health Research (CIHR).
+Geneviève Dubois-Flynn is the former Manager of Ethics at the Canadian Institutes of Health Research (CIHR).
 She has a degree in law and an MA and PhD in philosophy.
 Since joining CIHR in 2002, her work has included research involving indigenous peoples, and children and adolescents.
 She has also been a member of the University of Ottawa research ethics boards, organized research ethics workshops for the Canadian Bioethics Society and the Canadian Society for International Health, represented Canada at the annual European Commission international dialogues on bioethics, and been a member of the steering committee of the Global Forum on Bioethics in Research.

 Board of Directors

 Geneviève Dubois-Flynn, PhD